100 Ways To Live More Sustainably | Simple & Practical Tips

 Reducing Waste

 32. Install a Tap Water Filter: Drink filtered tap water instead of using plastic bottles.
 Research shows plastic bottles have a 1,400x higher impact on ecosystems than drinking tap water.
 This will also save you a bunch of money.
+Here is the one we use from Amazon.

 34. Keep chickens: Chickens can eat food scraps and provide eggs, reducing waste and saving money on those expensive eggs.
 Looking forward to doing this one day!